Convergence (comics): Plot

-In Convergence #8, the time traveler Waverider, a pre-"Flashpoint" future version of Booster Gold, summons Brainiac, who reveals that he was the pre-"Flashpoint" Brainiac who, after surviving that event, sought to explore the history of the Multiverse, but became mutated by the effects of the previous crises.
+In Convergence #8, the time traveler Waverider, a pre-Flashpoint future version of Booster Gold, summons Brainiac, who reveals that he was the pre-Flashpoint Brainiac who, after surviving that event, sought to explore the history of the Multiverse, but became mutated by the effects of the previous crises.
 He realizes what a monster he has become and seeks redemption.
-He prepares to send everyone back to their universes but is prevented by the damaging effects of the original crisis in "Crisis on Infinite Earths".
+He prepares to send everyone back to their universes but is prevented by the damaging effects of the original crisis in Crisis on Infinite Earths.
 The heroes resolve to change the outcome of that crisis.
-As Brainiac sends the pre-"Crisis" Supergirl and Barry Allen back to meet their fates in the original "Crisis" story, pre-"Flashpoint" Superman and "Zero Hour" Parallax volunteer to go with them, changing the outcome of the crisis.
-Brainiac explains that this has brought changes to the Multiverse and has caused everything to "return to what it was before I [Brainiac] brought you here."
+As Brainiac sends the pre-Crisis Supergirl and Barry Allen back to meet their fates in the original Crisis story, pre-Flashpoint Superman and Zero Hour Parallax volunteer to go with them, changing the outcome of the crisis.
+Brainiac explains that this has brought changes to the Multiverse and has caused everything to return to how it was before he brought them there.
 The old worlds of the classic Multiverse live on in both their original versions and the modernized forms depicted in The Multiversity.